How Is Climate Change Affecting New Jersey?

-Kopp is also a lead author of volume one of the — the basis for the newly released climate report that warns of potential devastation to our coasts, economy and health.
+Kopp is also a lead author of volume one of the Fourth National Climate Assessment— the basis for the newly released climate report that warns of potential devastation to our coasts, economy and health.
 Devastation increases with each ton of carbon dioxide we pump into the atmosphere.

 ‘Need to get emissions down to zero’